sokil/php-sphinxsearch/README.md

 Installation
 ------------

 You need to have sphinx pecl extension installed.
-For Ubuntu or debian based distributives:
+For Ubuntu or Debian based distributives:
 ```
 $ sudo apt-get install php5-dev php-pear
 $ sudo pecl install sphinx